 TLB match process

-The Armv8-A architecture provides support for multiple maps from the Virtual Address (VA) space that are translated differently.
+The Arm®v8‑A architecture provides support for multiple maps from the VA space that are translated differently.

-TLB entries store the context information required to facilitate a match and avoid the need for a TLB flush on a context or virtual machine switch.
+TLB entries store the context information that is required to facilitate a match and avoid the need for a TLB flush on a context or virtual machine switch.

 Each TLB entry contains a:

-- EL3 in Secure state in AArch64 state only.
+- EL3 in Secure state in AArch64 only.

 A TLB match entry occurs when the following conditions are met:

-- A VA, moderated by the page size such as the VA bits[48:N], where N is log2 of the block size for that translation that is stored in the TLB entry, matches the requested address.
+- When VA[48:N], matches the requested address, where N is log2 of the block size for that translation that is stored in the TLB entry, moderated by the page size.

 - The ASID matches the current ASID held in the CONTEXTIDR, TTBR0, or TTBR1 register, or the entry is marked global.